featbit/featbit-docs/pages/gitbook/tech-stack/architecture-professional.md

 ### Feature flag and metric track data flow

-Feature flag and metric track data is stored in ClickHouse and serves for A/B/n testing (experimentation) and reporting.&#x20;
+Feature flag and metric track data is stored in ClickHouse and serves for A/B/n testing (experimentation) and reporting.

 When client/server SDK sends feature flag and metric track messages to Evaluation server, the latter forwards the track messages to Kafka, Data analytics servers reads track messages from Kafka and stores them in ClickHouse.